Responsible Investment Approach

 We require trust, transparency and accountability from our investee companies and entities.
 As part of our proprietary investment research, we typically consider a company's:

 To develop a 360-degree view of investee companies, our due diligence process includes meetings with one or more of the following stakeholders: company management, employees, customers, suppliers, research and civic organizations.
 This helps us gauge the strength and quality of management teams, as well as the viability of a company's business model.
 We may also consider a company's potential for successfully entering new areas of business by leveraging existing strengths.
 In markets that are rapidly growing and still inherently inefficient, we believe identifying companies with strong corporate governance is essential to helping manage our clients' investments.

 - Board quality, diversity and composition

-- Alignment of incentives for major shareholders, minority shareholders and managements
+- Alignment of incentives for controlling shareholders, minority shareholders and management

 - History of protecting minority stakeholder rights, especially in a crisis

 - Exposure to regulatory, market and other risks

 - Management of material environmental and social risk

 - Potential for successfully entering new areas of business by leveraging existing strengths